Skip to main content

 As we said at the outset, it’s easy to start by creating app and dashboard elements that look really great.
 Analytics Studio gives you lots of easy ways to develop explorations, choose slick-looking chart types, size and position dashboard widgets, change font size and colors, and so on.

-As we’ve also seen, the best-looking charts don’t help an audience do anything until they’re developed in the proper context.
+As you’ve also seen, the best-looking charts don’t help an audience do anything until they’re developed in the proper context.
 What do we mean by context?
 It’s the purpose and feature ideas for your app and its planned structure.

-We’ve determined those parts of the Motivator.
+You’ve determined those parts of the Motivator.
 Now it’s time to think about how to polish it—to make the app’s surface put the best face on its underlying elements.
 Even though you don’t work on it until the end of the process, this is the part of the app your users encounter first.
-You’d better make it shine so that your audience wants to use all those features that took such hard work!
+You’d better make it shine so that your audience wants to use all those features that took such hard work.

 Creating Visual Appeal

 Now it’s time to really think about what an app looks like.
-This is where you apply your own aesthetic judgments to build visual appeal, which in turn can increase users’ emotional attachment to your app.
+This is where you apply your aesthetic judgments to build visual appeal, which in turn can increase users’ emotional attachment to your app.
 Here are the elements you control to make features look so great users can’t wait to get their hands on them.

 • The sizes and shapes you use: Do they reflect the importance of the features, and are they balanced with each other?
 Do they employ space efficiently?

 • The kinds of chart types you employ: Are they the right ways to visualize the data they present?
-Are they consistent, with like chart types used for like data (and different chart types used for different types of data)?
+Are they consistent, with similar chart types used for like data (and different chart types used for different types of data)?

 • Alignment, space, and positioning: Are elements arranged in an orderly, pleasing fashion?
 Are they distinct from each other so you can tell where one ends and another begins?
 Is there too much (or too little) space separating elements?